barrucadu/traveller-campaign-binder/campaign-pitch.markdown

   does mean that a really bad misjump could destroy the ship instantly or send you 36 parsecs in the wrong direction.

-- **Training and Experience** (*Traveller Companion* chapter 6).
-  Characters can learn or be trained in skills using experience points or study, rather than the normal study period approach from the core rulebook.

 ## Links

 **Use your own PDFs.**